About Projects

 Statement of Intent to Follow Thai Law

 FCF operates within the boundaries of Thai laws established by the governing authorities we live and work under.
 It is a non-negotiable, Biblical mandate that honors God and allows us to be more effective witnesses for Christ.
 FCF will not be liable for the activities of any Project that is operating outside of the reasonable pursuit to follow the law.
-We understand that following the law can sometimes be a complex and cumbersome task, so please contact our Community Relations Officer to walk with you through these issues.
+We understand that following the law can sometimes be a complex and cumbersome task, so please contact our Chief Administrative Officer to walk with you through these issues.
 FCF can also consult with its legal counsel to help us pursue the best path forward when facing complex issues.

 Project Descriptions